ido-pluto/ipull/README.md

 const downloader = await downloadFileBrowser({
     url: 'https://example.com/file.large',
-    acceptRangeAlwaysTrue: true // cors origin request will not return the range header, but we can force it to be true (multipart download)
+    acceptRangeAlwaysTrue: true // cors origin request will not return the range header, but we can force it to be true (multi-connection download)
 });

 await downloader.download();